takikawa/racket-gsoc-app/application.md

 We plan to choose mentors from among developers from the community who volunteer to mentor for specific projects.
 For each project, we will have at least one backup mentor from the core development team in case there are any mentoring issues.
-Some projects will only have mentors from the core team.
+We will make sure that all projects have a mentor who is a known and experienced Racket programmer.

 What is your plan for dealing with disappearing students?
 =========================================================